AustinCodingAcademy/alumni-gitbook/2019-summer/4-networking.md

   * Looking for collaborators / partners (for a startup or open source project)
   * Seeking startups to invest in
   * Looking to meet interesting, like-minded people

+## Attending a networking event

+So you've registered to attend a networking event - awesome!
+But what comes next?

+Here are some tips to prepare for a successful networking experience:

+### Set a goal

+Networking events can feel much less daunting when you have a goal in mind.
+The night before, establish a **concrete, measurable goal** for the event.
+Examples:

+* Talk to 6 company recruiters about open roles.
+Give each of them a copy of your resume.
+* Introduce yourself to 4 new people and practice telling them about your favorite coding project.
+* Seek out 3 engineers from Google and talk to them about what they're working on.
+Exchange LinkedIn profiles.
+* Make a list of 5 companies you're interested in.
+Talk with one person from each of those companies and exchange contact information.

+### What to wear

+* Business casual
+  * Women:
+    * Slacks/skirt or nice jeans paired with a blouse or button-down shirt
+    * An office-appropriate dress
+    * Fun jewelry (keep it professional though)
+    * Comfy shoes
+  * Men:
+    * Slacks or nice jeans and a button-down shirt
+* Comfort is key - networking events are often crowded and involve lots of standing/walking around

+### What to bring

+* Copies of your resume (especially if it's a recruiting-focused event like a job fair)
+* Business cards
+  * No business cards?
+Connect digitally instead!
+Download the LinkedIn app to your phone.
+If you meet someone interesting, ask to connect with them on LinkedIn and add them to your network on the spot.
+* Backpack / shoulder bag
+  * To hold stuff you collect at the event (business cards, company literature, brochures, swag, etc.)
+* Your laptop
+  * But only if you're actually planning to demo something.
+Networking events are often crowded and it may be inconvenient to lug around.
+* A friend - networking events are much more fun when you know someone else there
+  * Challenge your friend to see who can meet their networking goal the quickest
+  * Grab a drink/snack afterwards and debrief

+### After the event

+* Follow up!
+Send a brief email or LinkedIn message to everyone you had a conversation with, **especially** recruiters.
+  * If it's someone you'd like to keep in touch with, include a **call to action** in your message.
+    * For recruiters, ask for a phone call to learn more about their open roles.
+That shows you're interested and want to keep the conversation going.
+    * For others, suggest meeting for coffee/lunch or attending a future networking event together.
+  * Make it personal: Thank them for their time and include details of the conversation that you enjoyed.

 ## Networking resources